-A Northamptonshire community has thrown its support behind a five-year-old's fundraising drive and have helped to raiseÂ Â£4,065 to help disabled and terminally ill children in the county.
+A Northamptonshire community has thrown its support behind a five-year-old's fundraising drive and has helped to raiseÂ Â£4,065 to help disabled and terminally ill children in the county.

 Max Brennan, 5, of Brixworth has a complex genetic connective tissue disorder called Ehlers-Danlos Syndrome that affects his joints, along with tibial torsion, which makes it difficult for him to walk.

 After receiving funding support from the Newlife charity, who help disabled children, Max took delivery of his Â£2,750 wheelchair earlier this month.

 In a bid to pay thanks, Max's family set out to raise money by taking part in the Milton Keynes ‘Superhero’ fun run and hosted a charity BBQ.